garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 ## How to Install and Run the Project
 This installation guide is a quick start to get you onto the right path to build you own smart contracts.
 This will take you through each of the steps required to replicate the vision localisation pipeline.
 Web3 libraries and several decencies will be required as well as supporting tool chains.
 These should be widely available for your chosen operating system.

-With the guide below you should be able to get the pipepine working, experience smart contracts for yourself as well as run your own blockchain (and see it operate in real time), even with limited experience.
+With the guide below you should be able to get the pipeline working, experience smart contracts for yourself as well as run your own blockchain (and see it operate in real time), even with limited experience.
 If you see any errors they are my own.
 Please feel free to make a pull request to improve this document.

 ### 1. Install Node.js
 To install Node.js, visit [nodejs.org](https://nodejs.org/en/) and follow the instructions for your operating system.